|

 -

-Wine which will become "Chianti Classico" with the proper
+Wine which was to become "Chianti Classico" with the proper

 aging.